Brahmaputra-class frigate: Command and control

 The vessels feature a Bharat RAWS-03 S-band radar using a DA08 antenna for air/surface search.
 The air search radar is a Bharat/Signaal RAWL-02 (PLN 517) D-band radar using a LW08 antenna.
 They use a One Decca Bridgemaster, BEL Rashmi (PIN 524) I-band radar with a ZW06 antenna for navigation.

-The ships are provided with a Bharat HUMSA (Hull Mounted Sonar Array), a medium-frequency, active panoramic search and attack sonar.
+The ships are provided with a BEL HUMSA (Hull Mounted Sonar Array), a medium-frequency, active panoramic search and attack sonar.
 They also use a Thales (Thomson Marconi Sonar) Sintra towed array sonar.

 Vessels feature BEL's EMCCA (Electronic Modular Command & Control Applications) Action Information Organisation (AIO) system with 10 multi-function consoles using Barco MPRD 9651 display linked with a LAN (Large Area Network).
 The system is capable of C3I and threat analysis and all tactical data can be integrated onto one display if necessary.
 The EMCCA system is an intra-naval AIO package made by Bharat Electronics Ltd. The vessels also feature an Indian-developed data link and Inmarsat communications (JRC).
 These frigates can operate in all environments, including those contaminated by nuclear, chemical or biological fallouts.